DaveSkender/Stock.Indicators/Indicators/StandardDev/README.md

 IEnumerable<StdDevResult>
 ```

-The first `N-1` periods will have `null` values for `StdDev` since there's not enough data to calculate.
+The first `N-1` periods will have `null` values since there's not enough data to calculate.
+We always return the same number of elements as there are in the historical quotes.

 ### StdDevResult